andrewdpetersen/Vanquish-P2/README.md

 Users will be able to create and share playlists of their favorite songs and artists, along with viewing songs by similar artists and genres.

-Premium users (Concert organizers, artists, tour managers) will be able to browse artists and see high-level, real-time analytics on the users that like particular artists.
+Premium users (concert organizers, artists, tour managers, etc.) will be able to browse artists and see high-level, real-time analytics on the users that like particular artists.